MoarTube/MoarTube-Node/README.md

 # MoarTube-Node
-A repository containing the node software for the [MoarTube platform](http://www.moartube.com).
+A repository containing the [MoarTube](https://www.moartube.com) node software.
 Get involved with the platform or do your own thing and run your node privately.
-The software makes managing video and live streams so easy you'll be amazed beyond belief.
+The software makes video and live streams so easy you'll be amazed beyond belief.

 # Features
  - Cross platform support for Windows/macOS/Linux